TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Add grenades to the buy menu
 - Fix convex partitioning bug
+- Fix triangle bug in visibility system

 - Arbitrary pasting of entities
 	- Vastly useful for importing stuff from testbed maps into existing ones